-Go to EliteCME.com/Book, enter book code EFL1022 in the book code box that pops up, then click go.

-If you already have an account created, sign into your account with your username and password.
-If you do not have an account already created, you will need to create one now.

-Follow the online instructions to complete your final exam.
-Complete the purchase process to receive credit and your certificate.
+- Go to EliteLearning.com/Book.
+Use the book code EFL1023B and enter it in the example box then click GO. - If you already have an account created, sign in to your account with your username and password.
+If you do not have an account already created, you will need to create one now. - Follow the online instructions to complete your test.
+Complete the purchase process to receive course credit and your certificate of completion.
+Please remember to complete the online survey.